snunezcode/db-top-monitoring/README.md

-# RDSTop Monitoring Solution for AWS RDS
+# DBTop Monitoring Solution for AWS RDS

 > **Disclaimer:** The sample code; software libraries; command line tools; proofs of concept; templates; or other related technology (including any of the foregoing that are provided by our personnel) is provided to you as AWS Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
 You are responsible for testing, securing, and optimizing the AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
 Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances, using Amazon CloudWatch or Amazon Cognito.

-## What is RDSTop Monitoring ?
+## What is DBTop Monitoring ?

-RDSTop is lightweight application to perform realtime monitoring for AWS RDS and Amazon Aurora instances.
+DBTop is lightweight application to perform realtime monitoring for AWS Database Resources.
 Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.

 <img width="1089" alt="image" src="./images/img01.png">

-## How looks like RDSTop Monitoring ?
+## How looks like DBTop Monitoring ?

 <img width="1089" alt="image" src="./images/img04.png">